gwasky/gwasky.github.io/_posts/2022-09-05-welcome-to-jekyll.markdown

 title:  "Welcome to Jekyll!"
 date:   2022-09-05 20:27:05 +0300
 categories: jekyll update
+description : welcome to jekyll post excerpt : this is an except of my the welcome to the jekyl post
+permalink: /welcome-to-jekyll.html
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.